CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataemit-definetypedef-method.md

 ## <a name="parameters"></a>Paramètres
  `szTypeDef`
- [in] Le nom du type au format Unicode.
+ [in] The name of the type in Unicode.

  `dwTypeDefFlags`
- [in] `TypeDef` attributs.
-Il s’agit d’un masque de bits de `CoreTypeAttr` valeurs.
+ [in] `TypeDef` attributes.
+This is a bitmask of `CoreTypeAttr` values.

  `tkExtends`
- [in] Le jeton de la classe de base.
-Il doit être un `mdTypeDef` ou un `mdTypeRef` jeton.
+ [in] The token of the base class.
+It must be either an `mdTypeDef` or an `mdTypeRef` token.

  `rtkImplements`
- [in] Un tableau de jetons spécifiant les interfaces qui implémente cette classe ou une interface.
+ [in] An array of tokens specifying the interfaces that this class or interface implements.

  `ptd`
- [out] Le `mdTypeDef` jeton attribué.
+ [out] The `mdTypeDef` token assigned.

 ## <a name="remarks"></a>Notes
- Un indicateur dans `dwTypeDefFlags` Spécifie si le type en cours de création est un common type system type référence (classe ou interface) ou un type de valeur système type commun.
+ A flag in `dwTypeDefFlags` specifies whether the type being created is a common type system reference type (class or interface) or a common type system value type.

- Selon les paramètres fournis, cette méthode, comme un effet secondaire, peut également créer un `mdInterfaceImpl` enregistrement pour chaque interface héritée ou implémentée par ce type.
-Toutefois, cette méthode ne retourne pas un de ces `mdInterfaceImpl` jetons.
-Si un client souhaite ultérieurement ajouter ou modifier un `mdInterfaceImpl` jeton, il doit utiliser le `IMetaDataImport` interface pour les énumérer.
-Si vous souhaitez utiliser une sémantique COM de le `[default]` interface, vous devez fournir l’interface par défaut comme premier élément dans `rtkImplements`; un attribut personnalisé est défini sur la classe indiquera que la classe possède une interface par défaut (qui est censé toujours pour être le tout d’abord `mdInterfaceImpl` jeton déclaré pour la classe).
+ Depending on the parameters supplied, this method, as a side effect, may also create an `mdInterfaceImpl` record for each interface that is inherited or implemented by this type.
+However, this method does not return any of these `mdInterfaceImpl` tokens.
+If a client wants to later add or modify an `mdInterfaceImpl` token, it must use the `IMetaDataImport` interface to enumerate them.
+If you want to use COM semantics of the `[default]` interface, you should supply the default interface as the first element in `rtkImplements`; a custom attribute set on the class will indicate that the class has a default interface (which is always assumed to be the first `mdInterfaceImpl` token declared for the class).

- Chaque élément de la `rtkImplements` tableau contient un `mdTypeDef` ou `mdTypeRef` jeton.
-Le dernier élément dans le tableau doit être `mdTokenNil`.
+ Each element of the `rtkImplements` array holds an `mdTypeDef` or `mdTypeRef` token.
+The last element in the array must be `mdTokenNil`.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** Cor.h
+ **Header:** Cor.h

- **Bibliothèque :** Utilisé en tant que ressource dans MSCorEE.dll
+ **Library:** Used as a resource in MSCorEE.dll

  **Versions du .NET Framework :** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]